Massapequa Park, New York: Education

-The village is located within the boundaries of (and is thus served by) the Massapequa Union Free School District.
+The village is primarily located within the boundaries of (and is thus served by) the Massapequa Union Free School District.

 During the 1960s, 1970s and much of the 1980s the Massapequa School District had seven elementary schools (Carman Road, East Lake, Birch Lane, Fairfield, Unqua, Hawthorn, Lockhart), two junior high schools (McKenna and Ames) and two high schools (Massapequa and Alfred G. Berner).

-In 1987, the Massapequa school district restructured the district by leasing Carmans Road elementary to Nassau BOCES and Hawthorne Elementary to the Nassau County Police Academy.
+In 1987, the Massapequa school district restructured the district by leasing Carmans Road Elementary to Nassau BOCES and Hawthorne Elementary to the Nassau County Police Academy.
 John P. McKenna Jr. High School was converted to an elementary school, while Alfred G. Berner became the new junior high, later becoming a middle school.
 J. Lewis Ames Jr. High School is no longer a middle school, but a "9th Grade Center"– the Ames Campus of Massapequa High School.

-The northern section of the village and hamlet are served by the Farmingdale School District.
+The northern section of the village, meanwhile, are located within the boundaries of (and is thus served by) the Farmingdale Union Free School District.